Nergan/other/translator/readme.md

-# Console translator made with `argostranslate` library.
+# Console translator made with `argostranslate` library

 ### The translation is not very good (at least on current argostranslate models).
 You can see the available commands by simply typing `/`
 ---